eNMS-automation/eNMS/docs/objects/webssh.rst

 ---------------

 GoTTY listens to a port provided by eNMS to listen for incoming requests.
-By default, eNMS will use the range of ports [9000, 9099].
+By default, eNMS will use the range of ports [9000, 9099]. eNMS uses a rotation system to allocate these ports sequentially as user requests come in.
 You can change this range directly from the web UI, in :guilabel:`admin/parameters` :

 .. image:: /_static/objects/webssh/port_allocation.png